- Current students

 Some suggestions for coping with culture shock are to:

 - Stay in touch with friends or other people you trust

 - Exercise, get plenty of sleep and eat healthy food

 - Use English as often as possible, if it’s your second language – confidence with English will help you adjust more quickly

 - Learn as much as you can about New Zealand culture, values and attitudes, and try to respect them

 - Be open to learning new things and spend time doing things you enjoy

 - Keep your sense of humour.

 We understand the challenges international students face living in a new culture and we try to offer services to help you adjust.
 Orientation is a good opportunity to find out as much as you can about student clubs, services and your courses.
 Remember to be kind to yourself and don’t expect too much too soon.
 It takes times to adjust and feelings associated with culture shock are common.

 Talking with someone about your feelings or concerns can help you feel better.
-Please contact the International Office or make an appointment to talk with a counsellor at Unitec’s counselling centre.
+Please walk up to the the Ask Me Desk at the Unitec Mount Albert Campus to ask for someone or make an appointment to talk with a counsellor at Unitec’s counselling centre.